 A review of the environmental performance of a volunteer UN entity is carried out by Peer Review teams composed of representatives from UN entities, international organizations, and stakeholders such as local government authorities.
 The principles that govern the EMG peer review process include mutual trust among peers, voluntary participation, factual evidence, independent assessment and non-binding recommendation which differentiates it from traditional environmental and energy audits.

 The Peer Review process is guided by the Peer Review Body (PRB), composed of representatives from various UN entities, that has a supervisory function for the program and a reviewing function of individual UN entities including the finalization of the recommendations.
 The PRB meets when reports the Peer Review Report is ready for discussion and validation.
 The PRB reports to the EMG SOM and is supported by the EMG Secretariat.

 Each Peer Review Report includes two standard topics for review: GHG emissions from travel and GHG emissions from buildings and two or more optional themes chosen by the reviewed entity such as sustainable procurement, waste management, water management, ICT and greening events and meetings, local transport, staff awareness involvement, training and environmental liability.
 The boundary for the reviews varies significantly depending on the entity.
 The report also provides a chapter of recommendations for consideration of the PRB.

+The Peer Review process contributes to enhanced individual and collective performance of participating entities.
 The EMG peer review mechanism is a way to strengthen the UN leadership role and the UN support to its Member States in furthering the global sustainability agenda.
-This is in line with the Rio+20 Summit outcomes and the UN Secretary General determination to have the UN lead by example and maintain sustainability as top priority.
+This is in line with the 2030 Agenda for Sustainable Development and the UN Secretary General determination to have the UN lead by example and maintain sustainability as top priority.